aafulei/cppp5e/04-expressions/README.md

 >
 > ```c++
 > unsigned long quiz1 = 0;            // we'll use this value as a collection of bits
-> 1UL << 27                           // generate a value with only bit number 27 set
 > quiz1 |= 1UL << 27;                 // indicate student number 27 passed
 > quiz1 &= ~(1UL << 27);              // student number 27 failed
 > bool status = quiz1 & (1UL << 27);  // how did student number 27 do?